isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/FEM/FEM Step 2.md

 </div>
 <p></p>
 <p>Participants may verbally express their views in turn or write their views
-on post-its which they paste on respective flipcharts<strong>.</strong>
+on post-its which they paste on the respective flipcharts<strong>.</strong>
 </p>
 <p></p>
 <div class="isomer-image-wrapper">